-"Easier to make than a pumpkin pie, this attractive, pastel orange–colored cheesecake is a crowdpleaser, especially for fall and winter holiday occasions.
-The delicious crust is gluten-free when made with gluten-free oats.
-When cooking for someone who has celiac disease, be sure to use oats processed in a gluten-free facility; look in the gluten-free section of the supermarket." -The Moosewood Table Cookbook
+"Easier to make than a pumpkin pie, this attractive, pastel orange–colored cheesecake is a crowdpleaser, especially for fall and winter holiday occasions." -The Moosewood Table Cookbook

 Preheat the oven to 325°F. Generously butter or spray a 10-inch springform pan.
 (See Note.)

 Remove the cheesecake from the pan when you’re ready to serve it.
 Release the clasp slowly and run a knife around the edges if necessary.
-Using a long, offset spatula, you’ll probably be able to slide the cheesecake from the pan bottom onto a serving plate, but if it sticks, warm the bottom by holding it over hot water for about 15 seconds to melt the butter just enough to release the crust from the pan.
+Using a long, offset spatula, you should be able to slide the cheesecake from the pan bottom onto a serving plate.
+NOTE: if it sticks, warm the bottom by holding it over hot water for about 15 seconds to melt the butter just enough to release the crust from the pan.